pappasam/pappasam.github.io/content/articles/coc-plugin.md

 tags: Vim, Vim Plugins, LSP
 ---

 In this post, I build a "coc.nvim" extension that wraps an executable language server.
-By the end of this article, you should both understand what makes coc an stand-out LSP client and be able to write your own coc extension.
+By the end of this article, you should both understand what makes coc a stand-out LSP client and be able to write your own coc extension.

 <!-- PELICAN_END_SUMMARY -->